FUNERAL LITURGY PLANNING:

 Can I choose the readings, or does the Church choose them?
 The family is encouraged to select readings from Sacred Scripture.
 Click here for selection of possible readings.

 Can I choose the hymns for the Mass?
-The family is encouraged to meet with our Cathedral musician to plan all music.
+The family is encouraged to meet with our Cathedral Music Director to plan all music liturgy.
 Please be aware that there are a fixed number of liturgical texts at a funeral Mass.
-Also, note that recorded and secular music cannot be used at Mass.
+Also, note that recorded, secular and Protestant music is not allowed.
 A Cathedral cantor will sing for the funeral.
-A list of most appropriate and common hymns are found on this Funeral Music Selections.
+A list of most appropriate and common hymns are found here: Funeral Music Selections.

 Can we choose to use St. Michael Chapel instead of the Cathedral?
 Yes, for funerals at which fewer than 100 people are expected, St Michael is ideal.
 The Cathedral has a capacity of 650.

 If there is no visitation the evening before, can we have a visitation hour before the funeral?
 Though this does not happen frequently, with the permission of the pastor, a visitation can take place beginning one hour before the funeral.

 Can I have friends and family members offer a Eulogy?
 Yes, but not during a Mass.
 Eulogies are appropriate at the Vigil and at the Graveside.

 What if my family member wants to donate his/her body to science, what do we need to know?
 The Church views donation of organs as a commendable and meritorious act, as well as a donation of one’s body.
 A Funeral Mass takes place in the presence of the body (before donation to science).
 Otherwise a Memorial Mass is held if the body is not present.